-I have just added Marlet 1, an outstanding building renovation in Barcelona’s Gothic Quarter, to my showcase of new developments for sale in Spain.
+I have added Marlet 1, an unusual building renovation in Barcelona’s Gothic Quarter, to my showcase of new developments for sale in Spain.
 This handsome building comes with Roman ruins in the basement, and a centuries-old ghost (some say).

 On Wednesday night I attended a party on the roof terrace of Marlet 1 in Barcelona’s Barrio Gótico to celebrate the end of building works with 40% of the development already spoken for, and the remaining homes set to go fast, I expect, now that construction is finished.

-Under a crescent orange moon, with a serendipitous fireworks display going on below Montjuic in the distance, 145 guests including potential clients, property professionals, journalists, and the odd public personality (Joan Laporta, ex-president of Barça) enjoyed music, drinks, and canapes to celebrate the end of building works at Marlet 1, and look around the building and its showflat.
+On a warm clear night 145 guests including potential clients, property professionals, journalists, and the odd public personality (Joan Laporta, ex-president of Barça) enjoyed music, drinks, and canapes to celebrate the end of building works at Marlet 1, and look around the building and its showflat.

 ROOF WITH A VIEW

 The Barcelona views from the roof terrace of Marlet 1 are hard to beat, taking in many of the city’s landmarks, including the Gothic Cathedral, City Hall, Santa Maria del Pi, Montjuic, Tibidabo, the Hotel W and the sea.
 You even get a glimpse of the spires of Gaudi’s Sagrada Familia half way across the city in the Eixample, and all the owners at Marlet 1 can enjoy these views: The penthouses come with private rooftop terraces, whilst the other flats share one.